 God created animals with the ability to feel pain, joy, and fear and to suffer.
 Anyone who lives with an animal will tell you that each animal has a unique personality and strong needs and desires.
 When we treat animals like unfeeling commodities, we undercut God’s original design.

-Animals are not ours to eat, wear, experiment on, use for entertainment, or use in any other way that impedes their ability to live their lives free from suffering and exploitation.
+Animals are not ours to experiment on, eat, wear, use for entertainment, or abuse in any other way that impedes their ability to live their lives free from suffering and exploitation.
 The most Christ-like action we can take toward animals is to work for their protection.